 \begin{itemize} \item Match it against a database (such as Foster and Freeman Ltd) in order de determine its model. \item Match it against other shoe-prints taken from other SoC to verify if the same shoe model has been used. \end{itemize}

-Unfortunately, carrying the matching based on the human knowledge (manually through a paper catalogue or semi-automatically through a computer database) is not a trivial task \citep{kerstholt2007shoe}.
+Unfortunately, carrying the matching based on the human knowledge (manually through a paper catalogue or semi-automatically through a computer database) is not a trivial task \cite{kerstholt2007shoe}.
 Indeed, the limitations of such systems are obvious in case of large databases due to the need to match the retrieved sample to all database samples (one by one).
 Furthermore, it is harder to agree on the classification among several users and mostly in case of degraded shoe mark images.
 This clearly shows the need to a fully automated shoe-print identification system.

-Despite the devoted efforts in order to introduce efficient automated computer systems able to search and match shoe-prints, there is no existing surveys bringing together all existing works.
-The main aim of this paper is to propose a comprehensive overview of existing automatic shoe-print identification \footnote{Our paper is under consideration at Pattern Recognition Letters}.
+Despite the devoted efforts in order to introduce efficient automated computer systems able to search and match shoe-prints, to the best of our knowledge, there is no existing survey bringing together all existing works.
+The main aim of this paper is to propose a comprehensive overview of existing automatic shoe-print identification.
 This is intended to provide researchers with state-of-the-art approaches in order to help advance the research topic as well as guiding the neophyte.
 Section \ref{arch} presents the main architecture of an automated shoe-print identification system.
 Section \ref{hol} introduces the holistic techniques.
 Section \ref{local} describes the local techniques.
 Section \ref{evaluation} reports the evaluation and obtained performances.
 Section \ref{discussion} gives the discussion.
 Finally, Section \ref{conclusion} offers our conclusion.